Introduction to the Unitary Patent & Unified Patent Court

 The filing and prosecution costs will be more or less the same as for any European patent application.

-Validation costs for those EPC contracting states which are covered by unitary patent protection (ie, participating EU member states who have ratified the UPC Agreement) will be minimized since only one translation will be required after grant.
-Validation costs for those EPC contracting states who have not ratified the UPC Agreement, or who are not participating in the system (eg, Spain), or who are not members of the EU (eg, Switzerland) should be unchanged.
+Validation costs for those EPC contracting states which are covered by unitary patent protection (that is, participating EU member states who have ratified the UPC Agreement) will be minimised since only one translation will be required after grant.
+Validation costs for those EPC contracting states who have not ratified the UPC Agreement, or who are not participating in the system (for example, Spain), or who are not members of the EU (for example, Switzerland or the UK) should be unchanged.

 As mentioned above, no fee is intended for requesting unitary patent protection.
-Renewal fees for a UP are then based on a "top 4" schedule, namely the cumulative renewal fees for a European patent validated in Germany, France, the UK and the Netherlands.
+Renewal fees for a UP are then based on a "top 4" schedule, namely the cumulative renewal fees for a European patent validated in the top 4 member states.
 Importantly, however, it is not possible to reduce the number of states over the life of the UP: it is all or nothing.
 The renewal fees are therefore fixed over the life of the UP.

 The "top 4" renewal fee schedule and the lack of ability to drop states over the 20 year patent term clearly has a direct effect on the cost effectiveness of the UP.
 It is likely that a UP will be cost effective if protection is desired in a large number of EU member states but that cost effectiveness will diminish as the number of countries in which protection is desired decreases and/or where the desire for protection changes over the life of the patent.
 The point at which the UP loses cost effectiveness will likely vary from case to case.